I am Associate Professor at the University of Twente.

 AI meets narratives: the state and future of research on expectation formation in economics and sociology (2021), Socio-Economic Review, online first.

-NGOs, public accountability, and critical accounting education: Making data speak, Critical Perspectives on Accounting, Special Issue “NGO accountability and governance” (with S. Pazzi) (forthcoming)
+NGOs, public accountability, and critical accounting education: Making data speak, Critical Perspectives on Accounting (2021), Special Issue “NGO accountability and governance” (with S. Pazzi), online first

 Problematizing profit and profitability: A Discussion (2020), in Accounting Auditing and Accountability Journal, 33 (4), 753-793 (with A. Lowe, Y. Nama, A. Bryer, N. Chabrak, C. Dambrin, I. Jeacle, J. Lind, P. Lorino, C. Spence and C. Carter)